kubus765/cat_vision/README.md

 # Cat Vision Converter

-App that converts images hue and saturation to be as close as possible to a cat color vision spectrum.
+Simple app that changes hue and saturation to be as close as possible to a cat vision.
+I've made one because I didn't find any on the web

 - Config for a cat color vision spectrum included (loads automatically)
 - Works with JPG and PNG